-We don't advocate a big bang approach to launching PATCHS at your practice (though of course you can still do that if you want!).
-We know you may want to try PATCHS a bit first before getting others in your practice on board, and you may even need to do that to persuade your colleagues it's a good idea.
+We don't advocate a big bang approach to launching Patchs at your practice.
+We know you may want to try Patchs a bit first, before getting others in your practice on board, and you may even need to do that to persuade your colleagues it's a good idea.
 Our research tells us the following steps are most effective at getting up and running:

 Before launch day

-- Choose a 'PATCHS GP Champion' and a 'PATCHS Receptionist Champion'.
-These two will act as champions for PATCHS and be responsible for it in the practice from the clinical and non-clinical sides.
+- Choose a 'Patchs GP Champion' and a 'Patchs Receptionist Champion'.
+They will act as champions for Patchs and be responsible for it in the practice from the clinical and non-clinical sides.
 Both should be enthusiastic and able to influence others in the practice - a GP partner and reception supervisor are ideal.
 Ideally, both should work in the practice most days of the week so they can help other members of staff if they get stuck.
-If one is part-time, it would help to have another PATCHS champion available on the days they don't work at the practice.
+If one is part-time, it would help to have another Patchs champion available on the days they don't work at the practice.

 After launch day

-- Get more colleagues using PATCHS.
-After using PATCHS for a while (say 2-3 weeks), the PATCHS Champions will hopefully have seen the benefits of using PATCHS, and you will have seen some positive feedback from patients.
-Once the Champions have proven PATCHS can work, it will be easier to persuade your other colleagues to start using it too.
-We've seen benefits with all types of staff members using PATCHS, including receptionists, doctors, nurses, pharmacists, advanced practitioners, support workers, secretaries, IAPT practitioners...
+- Get more colleagues using Patchs.
+After using Patchs for a while (say 2-3 weeks), the Patchs Champions should see the benefits of using Patchs, and you will have seen some positive feedback from patients.
+Once the Champions have proven Patchs can work, it will be easier to persuade your colleagues to start using it too.
+We've seen benefits with all types of staff members using Patchs, including receptionists, doctors, nurses, pharmacists, advanced practitioners, support workers, secretaries, IAPT practitioners...

 - Increase the number of requests you receive through Patchs.
 Once you have more staff available to use Patchs you can start increasing your request limit to match the capacity you have available.
 Remember, it's important to continue to block out sufficient time for each clinician that uses Patchs for them to deal with the requests they are assigned.